 "I'm male.
 I developed anorexia when I was 14, in 1977.
 I discovered by accident that, when I withheld food from myself, I got temporary relief from the negative feelings I had about myself.
 It had absolutely nothing to do with body image.
 I had no desire to become thinner, and I was only vaguely aware of how thin I had become."

-Like many self-harming behaviors, Tom's anorexia was a form of relief.
-"Fast forward 30 years," he continues, "and my nine-year-old daughter suffered from anxiety, too.
+Like many self-harming behaviours, Tom's anorexia was a form of relief.
+"Fast forward 30 years," he continues, "and my nine year old daughter suffered from anxiety, too.
 She also discovered that withholding food from herself made things temporarily a bit more bearable."

 The same tale of relief and control is echoed in many of the sufferers I speak to.